streem/streem-decoder/README.md

 Layout area - 8.956459999084473
 ```

 Please refer to [Proto definitions](./proto_defs.md) for schemas of the proto messages.
+Please note, this is only to read the schema for documentation purposes **only**.